ikenley/step-function-boilerplate/iac/modules/main/lambda/ai-image/README.md

 ```
 cd iac/modules/main/lambda/ai-image
 npm i
-npm run start -- generate-image --id 12345 --prompt "A man sitting on a bench in front of a lake"
+npm run start -- generate-image --id 12345 --task-token "1234567" --prompt "A man sitting on a bench in front of a lake"
 ```

 ## Docker